diptangshug233/PowerBI_SalesInsights/README.md

   Success Criteria - Dashboard(s) uncovering sales order insights with latest data available.
 Sales team able to take better decisions & cost savings from the total spend.
 Sales
   Analysts stop data gathering manually in order to save their business time and reinvest it value added activity.

+Data Analysis using MySQL:

+We used sample_sales_data.sql for this case study.